 EMDR sessions start off, as you might expect, with the EMDR therapist exploring the reason that you have come to therapy, what is troubling you and understanding where you are, emotionally, and where you would like to be.

 Although you won’t use eye movement work in the first session, at a point in your subsequent sessions the EMDR therapist will bring into the session a form of ‘rapid eye movement’ which could be by using moving fingers back and forth in front of your face and asking you to follow these hand motions with your eyes.
 At the same time, the EMDR therapist will have you recall an event or emotion that has distressed you.
 This will include the emotions and body sensations that go along with it.

 Gradually, during the sessions, the EMDR therapist will guide you to shift your thoughts to more pleasant ones.
 Some therapists use alternatives to finger movements, such as hand or toe tapping or musical tones.

 Scientists believe that the EMDR therapy process works by causing the brain to process the painful or traumatic thoughts (memories) whilst also performing eye movements causing the brain to rapidly process the two at the same time.
 It is believed that this process can reduce the sensitivity hat you have around the traumatic memory or painful thoughts or feelings.

 Scientists liken this process to the one that they understand and believe to be taking place during REM sleep when the brain appears to be processing thoughts and information that has been stored during our conscious (waking) existence.

 EMDR therapy at City Therapy Rooms

-Giulia Sciannandrone is an experienced EMDR therapist who uses this process to assist in therapy.
-If you would like to find out more about EMDR and if it is the right therapy for you then contact Giulia by visiting her profile page.
+Giulia Sciannandrone and Susannah Cornish are experienced in EMDR and use this process to assist in therapy.
+If you would like to find out more about EMDR and if it is the right therapy for you then contact Giulia or Susannah by visiting their profile pages.